 According to an annual survey done by BackBlaze, in 2018 only 11% of respondents indicated backing up their data on a weekly basis.1 Nearly a quarter (24%) of participants reported never backing up!

-Start with buying an external hard drive.
+To reduce the likelihood of needing data recovery services (and thus to save a decent amount of funds), start with buying an external hard drive.
 Keep it plugged in to your computer, backing up your work as you go.

 Next, make a copy of your primary hard drive that contains all programs and other important files.